GoInterject/GoInterject.github.io/wPortal/L-Api-Connections.md

 The Interject add-in is a client application that can send a request to a POST HTTP(s) REST API.
 As long as the response is properly structured, Interject will display the data in Excel.
 Interject is not a tool that communicates with all APIs, but by allowing users to build custom APIs, it can be connected to any data-source including other APIs that are not natively supported.
 We provide a customizable API, which can serve as the starting point for this translational API.

 Another reason to use an API, instead of connecting directly to a data source, is to provide another layer of security.
 Since most data-sources are protected by a firewall, users outside a network, and/or without the correct credentials, are not able to access the data.
 An API can be that gatekeeper.
-Interject users can be validated in the pass-through API whether or not they are valid Interject users, and custom validation can be added to including row level security.
+Interject users can be validated in the pass-through API whether or not they are valid Interject users, and custom validation can be added, including row level security.

 ### Setup for a Data Connection to an API